Dave Bronson

 David Bronson (born June 26, 1958) is an American politician, pilot, and retired National Guard (Air Force) officer.
 A Republican, he was the 37th mayor of Anchorage, Alaska from 2021 until 2024.
+Bronson is a candidate in the 2026 Alaska gubernatorial election.

 Early life and education

 Bronson was born and raised in the southern end of Superior, Wisconsin.
-He was born to parents, Bill, and Sandy Bronson.
+He was born to parents Bill and Sandy Bronson.
 He also attended Superior High School.
 As a young boy, Dave distributed the Evening telegram.
 He earned a Bachelor of Science degree in agricultural economics from the University of Wisconsin–Madison.

 Career

-After graduating, Dave was involved in the creation of Alaska Family Council, a nonprofit organization that promotes traditional Christian values and is against same-sex marriage and abortion.
+After graduating, Bronson was involved in the creation of Alaska Family Council, a nonprofit organization that promotes traditional Christian values and is against same-sex marriage and abortion.
 In 2011, Bronson ran for a Midtown Assembly seat and lost.
 During the assembly, Bronson was asked about certain policies including collective bargaining and tax burdens.
 Bronson served as a pilot in the United States Air Force from 1981 to 1990, as an Air Force Reserve Command plans officer from 1992 to 1993, and an Alaska Air National Guard maintenance officer and pilot from 1993 to 2005, retiring with the rank of lieutenant colonel.
 He has also worked as a commercial pilot since 1990.
 In January 2021, Bronson declared his candidacy for mayor in the 2021 Anchorage mayoral election.
 In the general election, Bronson placed first in a field of 15 candidates.
 Bronson then narrowly defeated Forrest Dunbar in a May 2021 runoff election.
 Dunbar conceded the race to Bronson on May 21, 2021.
 Though Anchorage mayoral elections are nonpartisan, Bronson is a registered Republican.